 Limited to 40 students.
-Fall semester.
-Senior Lecturer Delaney.2016-17: Offered in Fall 2016
+Spring semester.
+Senior Lecturer Delaney.2017-18: Offered in Spring 2018

 (Offered as MUSI 115 and BLST 154 [CLA]) The 1972 partnership of British-based Island Records and reggae icon Bob Marley signaled a new and important presence in the international pop music world and a rising voice of Pan-African consciousness.
 The commercial viability of reggae led to the globalization of a music culture with a complex semiotics and particularity to Jamaican society.
 At the same time, the influence of ska, reggae, Jamaican DJ culture, and Rastafarianism has had a profound influence on local cultures spread across multiple continents, creating a web of relationships between communities in Jamaica, the United States, Great Britain, Brazil, many countries in Africa, and elsewhere.
 This course will draw from the music and life of Bob Marley to generate a number of questions about the role of popular music in globalization and the creation, continuation, and challenging of complex racial and social identities that illustrate processes of transnationalism and globalization.
 We will explore the roots and development of Afro-Jamaican popular music, its leading figures and styles, and its enduring influence throughout the world.
 Two class meetings per week.

-Fall semester.
-Omitted 2016-17.
-Professor J. Robinson.2016-17: Not offered
+Omitted 2017-18.
+Professor J. Robinson.2017-18: Not offered

 [R] In this course students will focus closely on major debates that have animated the field of Black Studies, addressing a wide range of issues from the slave trade to the present.
 Each week will focus on specific questions such as: What came first, racism or slavery?
 Is African art primitive?
 Did Europe underdevelop Africa?
 Is there Caribbean History or just history in the Caribbean?
 Should Black Studies exist?
 Is there a black American culture?
 Is Affirmative Action necessary?
 Was the Civil Rights Movement a product of government action or grass-roots pressure?
 Is the underclass problem a matter of structure or agency?
 The opposing viewpoints around such questions will provide the main focus of the reading assignments, which will average two or three articles per week.
 In the first four weeks, students will learn a methodology for analyzing, contextualizing, and making arguments that they will apply in developing their own positions in the specific controversies that will make up the rest of the course.

 Limited to 20 students.
-Fall semester: Professor Ferguson.
-Spring semester: Visiting Lecturer Hickmott.2016-17: Offered in Fall 2016
+Fall semester: Visiting Lecturer Hickmott.
+Spring semester: TBA.2017-18: Offered in Fall 2017 and Spring 2018

-(Offered as BLST 201 [D] and HIST 267 [LAp/AFp].)
-The formation of "the Black Atlantic" or "the African Diaspora" began with the earliest moments of European explorations of the West African coast in the fifteenth century and ended with the abolition of Brazilian slavery in 1888.
+(Offered as BLST 201 [D] and HIST 267 [LAp/AFp]) The formation of "the Black Atlantic" or "the African Diaspora" began with the earliest moments of European explorations of the West African coast in the fifteenth century and ended with the abolition of Brazilian slavery in 1888.
 This momentous historical event irrevocably reshaped the modern world.
 This class will trace the history of this transformation at two levels; first, we examine large scale historical processes including the Trans-Atlantic Slave Trade, the development of plantation economies, and the birth of liberal democracy.
 With these sweeping stories as our backdrop, we will also explore the lives of individual Africans and African-Americans, the communities they built, and the cultures they created.
 We will consider the diversity of the Black Atlantic by examining the lives of a broad array of individuals, including black intellectuals, statesmen, soldiers, religious leaders, healers and rebels.
 Furthermore, we will pay special attention to trans-Atlantic historical formations common during this period, especially the contributions of Africans and their descendants to Atlantic cultures, societies, and ideas, ultimately understanding enslaved people as creative (rather than reactive) agents of history.
 So, our questions will be: What is the Black Atlantic?
 How can we understand both the commonalities and diversity of the experiences of Africans in the Diaspora?
 What kinds of communities, affinities and identities did Africans create after being uprooted by the slave trade?
 What methods do scholars use to understand this history?
 And finally, what is the modern legacy of the Black Atlantic?
 Class time will be divided between lecture, small and large group discussion.

 (Offered as SWAG 279, BLST 202, and ENGL 279.)
 What do we mean by “women’s fiction”?
 How do we understand women’s genres in different national contexts?
 This course examines topics in feminist thought such as marriage, sexuality, desire and the home in novels written by women writers from South Asia, Africa and the Caribbean.
 We will draw on postcolonial literary theory, essays on transnational feminism and historical studies to situate our analyses of these novels.
 Texts include South African writer Nadine Gordimer’s My Son’s Story, Indian novelist Kiran Desai’s The Inheritance of Loss, and Caribbean author Shani Motoo’s Cereus Blooms at Night.